 the district.
 The special education director has the authority to sign and legally bind the district to

 a settlement agreement reached at the resolution meeting.
 In the absence of the special education

-director, the Assistant Superintendent is authorized to perform his or her duties under this section.
+director, the superintendent is authorized to perform his or her duties under this section.
+All other

 Children Three (3) to Five (5) Years of Age

 When identifying children three (3) to five (5) years of age who qualify for special education but are